Open-Systems-Pharmacology/Atazanavir-Raltegravir-DDI/text-modules/ATV-RAL_DDI.md

-The atazanavir / raltegravir interaction was evaluated using 4 clinical DDI study.
+The atazanavir / raltegravir interaction was evaluated using 4 clinical DDI studies.

 For further references please refer to the respective model repository [[1](#reference)] and the database of observed data [[2](#reference)].